zerasul/mdbook_en/15SRAM/sram.md

 * _offset_: The offset where the bytes will be stored in SRAM.
 * _value_: Value To Store (4 bytes).

-Considering the above functions, we can create the following function to save the progress.
+Considering the above functions, we can create the following function to save progress.

 ```c
 void savePlayerProgress(){